Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Quantum cluster algebras

 \subsection{The cluster algebra related to the moduli space \texorpdfstring{$\A_{SL_3,\Sigma}$}{A(G,Sigma)}}

-Let $\Sigma$ be a marked surface.
-As in \cref{sec:intro}, we assume that $\Sigma$ has no punctures.
+Let $\Sigma$ be an unpunctured marked surface as in \cref{sec:intro}.
 Recall that a decorated triangulation $\bD=(\Delta,\bs_\Delta)$ consists of an ideal triangulation $\Delta$ of $\Sigma$, together with a function $\bs_\Delta: t(\Delta) \to \{+,-\}$.
 Given a decorated triangulation $\bD$, we define a quiver $Q^{\bD}$ with the vertex set $I(\Delta)=I_{\mathfrak{sl}_3}(\Delta)$ as follows.
 Let $Q_+$ and $Q_-$ be the quivers shown in the left and right of \cref{fig:triangle_quivers}, respectively.
 These quivers are related by the mutation at the central vertex $k$.
 For each triangle $T \in t(\Delta)$, we draw the quiver $Q_{\bs_\Delta(T)}$, and glue them via the \emph{amalgamation} procedure \cite{FG06} to get a quiver $Q^{\bD}$ drawn on $\Sigma$.
-In our situation, opposite half-arrows cancel together, and parallel half-arrows combine to give an usual arrow.
+In our situation, opposite half-arrows cancel together, and parallel half-arrows combine to give a usual arrow.
 Some examples are shown in \cref{fig:amalgamation}.

 Let $B^{\bD}=(b_{ij}^{\bD})_{i,j \in I(\bD)}$ denote the exchange matrix determined by the quiver $Q^{\bD}$.

 \begin{thm}[Fock--Goncharov {\cite[Section 10.3]{FG03}}] The exchange matrices $B^{\bD}$ associated with decorated triangulations $\bD$ of a fixed marked surface $\Sigma$ are mutation-equivalent to each other. \end{thm} For later use, we reproduce the proof here.